FairwindsOps/charts/stable/vpa/README.md

 ## *BREAKING* Upgrading from v0.x.x to v1.x.x

-In the previus version, when admissionController.cleanupOnDelete flag passed to true, MutatingWebhookconfiguration and the tls secret for the admission controller is removed.
+In the previous version, when the admissionController.cleanupOnDelete flag was set to true, MutatingWebhookconfiguration and the tls secret for the admission controller were removed.
 There was no chance to pass any image information to start remove process.
 Now, it could be passed custom image by version 1.0.0.

 ```yaml
 cleanupOnDelete: